Blasda01/Scooter_Availability_Tableau/README.md

-## Minneapolis Scooter Distibution Project
+# Minneapolis Scooter Distibution Project

 Project by: David Blascyk, Michael Laska, Ingris O'Connor, and Cindy Pendarvis

+## Go to [Minneapolis Scooter Tableau](https://public.tableau.com/profile/david.blascyk#!/vizhome/MplsScootersProject/MinneapolisScooterProject?publish=yes) to view the final report.

 ETL and Tableau Visualization project to audit the availablity of retal scooter in High-Poverty neighborhoods of Minneapolis, MN.